Difference Between Leasehold vs Freehold

 Below is the top 11 difference between Leasehold vs Freehold

-Key Differences between Leasehold vs Freehold
+Key Differences Between Leasehold vs Freehold

 let us discuss some of the significant differences Between Leasehold vs Freehold :

 - Leasehold ownership has the disadvantage of uncertainty on ownership and renewal of a lease for the property.
-However, freehold ownership is free of any such uncertainty, and ownership of the entire property clearly remains with the owner.
+However, freehold ownership is free of such uncertainty, and ownership of the entire property remains with the owner.

-- In leasehold ownership, there is a certain tenor for lease holding rights.
+- In leasehold ownership, there is a certain tenor for lease-holding rights.
 However, in freehold ownership, the owner retains the ownership rights forever.

-- The cost of ownership for a leasehold property is relatively lesser than freehold property.
+- The cost of ownership for a leasehold property is relatively lesser than for freehold property.
 Freehold properties are costlier due to the higher land purchase cost.

 Leasehold vs Freehold Comparison Table